 If you’re at fault and don’t have collision insurance.
 If you get into a car accident without collision and you’re at fault, you’d have to pay out of pocket for all costs to repair – or replace – your vehicle.

 If you’re not at fault and have collision insurance.
-If you live in Ontario, Quebec, Nova Scotia, New Brunswick, Newfoundland, or P.E.I, your DCPD (Direct Compensation Property Damage) will compensate you if your car is damaged in an accident that you didn't cause.
-(Alberta just recently moved to DCPD coverage and will be applied to new policies and renewals as of January 1, 2022.)
-British Columbia, Saskatchewan and Manitoba have similar provisions for vehicle damages.
+If you live in Alberta, Quebec, Nova Scotia, New Brunswick, Newfoundland, or P.E.I, DCPD (Direct Compensation Property Damage) will compensate you if your car is damaged in an accident that you didn't cause.
+DCPD is mandatory and automatically included in these provinces.
+If you live in Ontario, as of January 1st, 2024 it’s offered but no longer mandatory.
+But it’s highly recommended – because who wants to pay for repairs from a fender bender if it wasn’t their fault?

 If you’re not at fault and don’t have collision insurance.
 DCPD applies in this situation as well, up to the extent that you’re not at fault.
 If you’re any percentage at fault and you don’t have collision, you’ll have to pay for that percentage of repairs out of your own wallet.
 For example, if you’re 50% at fault, you’ll have to pay for 50% of the cost of repairs.
 DCPD will cover the remaining 50%.